 The following ingredients are a great way to double down and really focus on healthy skin.

 ♦ Retinol moisturizer.
 Retinol is an over-the-counter, little sister to tretinoin.
 The big sister, tretinoin, is used to reverse sun damage and signs of aging by giving the skin a hefty dose of a vitamin A derivative.
-Retinol is an easy way to mimic these benefits without a prescription.
-It helps with fine lines, skin tone, collagen production, and circulation.
+Simple Beauty's Age-Defying Retinol Moisturizer is an easy way to mimic these benefits without a prescription.
+The retinol, along with the botanical extracts of aloe vera, green tea, and chamomile, helps deliver effective hydration and help with fine lines, skin tone, collagen production, and circulation.

 ♦ Urea cream.
 Urea is used to treat dry, rough, and scaly skin conditions.
 People with eczema and psoriasis are typically very familiar with this ingredient.
 You can get a low percentage, over-the-counter version of this product in some lotions.
 It’s not something to use daily, but it’s great when you need it.